The controllable and uncontrollable causes of enlarged prostate

-You might know that causes of enlarged prostate are multifactorial.
 From the clinical point of view, there are many risk factors which are believed to enhance the chances for enlarged prostate onset.
-The role of action of these risk factors is mostly unknown.

 Increase in age